-Nevertheless, these standards fail to fully address the five crucial areas of scientifically based reading instruction.
-As demonstrated in NCTQ's recent study "What Education Schools Aren't Teaching About Reading and What Elementary Teachers Aren't Learning", North Carolina's current regulations do not guarantee that teacher preparation programs are teaching the science of reading.
-Of the four North Carolina universities in this study, only one was found to provide adequate training to teachers in the five components of reading instruction.
+As demonstrated in NCTQ's recent study "What Education Schools Aren't Teaching About Reading and What Elementary Teachers Aren't Learning," Missouri's current regulations do not guarantee that teacher preparation programs are teaching the science of reading.
+Only one of the two Missouri universities in this study was found to provide adequate training to teachers in the five components of reading instruction.